British Asians: Charity and interfaith

 There is a growing number of young British Asians who are making a mark in the charity and interfaith sectors.
 A recent example is Onkardeep Singh who became the youngest person of South Asian heritage in 2018 to be awarded an MBE for his interfaith and voluntary works.
 Saif Uddin Ahmad is a humanitarian and chief executive officer of Al-Khair Foundation.
 He was formerly the chief executive officer of the UK charities Muslim Aid and Islamic Help, and he also founded the charities Faith Regen foundation, MADE in Europe and Global One 2015.
 Responsible investment consultant and writer, Niaz Alam was a trustee of the charity War on Want from 2000 to 2007.

+Religion after the expulsion

+After the Asians were expelled from Uganda, more religious sites started to emerge in the UK as well.
+Temples and mosques emerged in repurposed buildings such as churches, meeting houses, and even factories.
+These spaces gave Asians a place to practice their beliefs and a place for gatherings.
+Furthermore, these spaces made way for Asian culture to flourish within the UK.
+For example, Diwali festivities started to draw in many crowds and turned districts into dazzling displays of light and sound.